Adamello Ski Touring Long Weekend

 Overview

-A three-day ski touring trip based around Passo del Tonale, exploring some of the most classic and enjoyable terrain in the Adamello area.
-The region offers wide open slopes, gentle basins and a calm, spacious atmosphere — perfect for a relaxed multi-day experience on skis.
+This three-day ski touring trip is based around Passo del Tonale and focuses on some of the most classic, enjoyable terrain in the Adamello area.
+Wide open slopes, gentle basins and a feeling of space make this region ideal for a relaxed multi-day tour, where the pleasure of skiing comes before chasing big objectives.

-We meet at Passo del Tonale, check the gear and set off for our first day on skis.
-After skiing, we return to our accommodation to unwind and enjoy good Italian food and wine before heading out again the next morning.
+We meet at Passo del Tonale, check the equipment together and head out for our first day on skis.
+At the end of the day we return to our accommodation, unwind, dry gear and enjoy a proper Italian dinner before heading back out the following morning.

-As always in Italy, good food and warm hospitality naturally fit into the rhythm of the trip — whether it is a simple hut stop during the day or a relaxed drink once we are back at the pass.
+As is often the case in Italy, good food and warm hospitality naturally become part of the rhythm of the trip — whether it’s a simple hut stop during the day or a relaxed drink back at the pass once the skis are off.

-Three easygoing days in quiet mountains, open spaces and classic Adamello snow — with the main goal of enjoying the experience and spending time on skis in a beautiful setting.
+Three easygoing days in quiet mountains, open terrain and classic Adamello snow, with one clear goal: ski well, make good decisions, and enjoy spending time on skis in a beautiful setting.

 Itinerary